 People here tend to think longer-term, and aren’t quite as focused on this year’s exact bonus numbers and/or hopping to the latest and greatest exit opportunity.

 Promotions tend to happen as long as you stick around, but it can be a slower process unless you perform really well.

 Stability is one of the main draws of Project Finance: you’re giving up pay, but you’re getting better hours and you’re less likely to be fired via a quick trip to the conference room.

 Q: On that note, the pay.
 The pay.
 What can you say?

 A: It’s definitely a discount to IB pay.

 Please don’t quote me on this, but here’s a report on salaries in Asia for an example.

 They report MD salaries of 3 million HKD to 6 million HKD (roughly, $400K USD to $800K USD) in Leveraged Finance, but only 2 million HKD ($260K USD) to 2.3 million HKD ($300K USD) in Project Finance.

 Analyst and Associate numbers aren’t so far apart, but there’s still a 20-40% discount vs. Leveraged Finance if you look at the Analyst and Associate numbers in Singapore and Hong Kong.

-You’ll still make more money than the average university or business school graduate, of course, but you should NOT go in expecting pay on par with traditional investment banking or private equity compensation.
+You’ll still make more money than the average university or business school graduate, of course, but you should NOT go in expecting pay on par with investment banking salaries or private equity salaries.